 What is the perineum?

-What are the best ways to stimulate the perineum?
+Best ways to stimulate the perineum

-Stimulating the perineum in this way while also stimulating the clitoris, G-spot or penis, is said to be capable of dramatically increasing the intensity of your orgasm.
+Stimulating the perineum in this way while also stimulating the clitoris, G-spot or penis is said to be capable of dramatically increasing the intensity of your orgasm.

-What about perineum massage with sex toys?
+Perineum massage with sex toys?